The Rosary (1922 film)

-The Rosary is a 1922 American drama film directed by Jerome Storm and written by Bernard McConville.
+The Rosary is a 1922 American silent drama film directed by Jerome Storm and written by Bernard McConville.
 It is based on the 1910 play The Rosary by Edward Everett Rose.
 The film stars Lewis Stone, Jane Novak, Wallace Beery, Robert Gordon, Eugenie Besserer and Dore Davidson.
 The film was released on January 16, 1922, by Associated First National Pictures.